Dååth: History

 During the break between the final tour for The Concealers album cycle and the writing sessions for the upcoming Dååth album, guitarists Eyal Levi, and Emil Werstler released Avalanche of Worms, an instrumental CD on April 20, 2010, via Magna Carta Records under the artist name Levi/Werstler.
-Sean Reinert from Cynic played the drums on it.
+Sean Reinert from Cynic played drums on it.

 Dååth released their self-titled fourth studio album in October 2010 via Century Media Records.

-In 2011 Emil Werstler would be filling the vacant bass and Sean Zatorsky the vacant keyboard and vocal duties for Chimaira.
-In 2012 Werstler was officially made the lead guitarist for Chimaira as well as Jeremy Creamer filling the bass duties in Chimaira left vacant by Werstler's promotion.
+In 2011, Emil Werstler filled the vacant bass and Sean Zatorsky the vacant keyboard and vocal duties for Chimaira.
+In 2012, Werstler was officially made the lead guitarist for Chimaira as well as Jeremy Creamer filling bass duties in Chimaira left vacant by Werstler's promotion.

 In May 2022, vocalist Sean Zatorsky revealed the band was recording new material and was hoping to release a new EP later in the year or in early 2023.
 He also revealed that bassist Jeremy Creamer and guitarist Emil Werstler might perform on the upcoming EP "if they have time", and that drummer Kevin Talley was no longer a member of the band, but they have recruited a new drummer who will perform on the new EP.
 On August 2, the band revealed that Septicflesh drummer Kerim Lechner would perform drums on the upcoming EP.
 On August 6, guitarist Emil Werstler confirmed he was no longer a member of the band.

 On February 22, 2023, the band announced they had signed to Metal Blade Records and released their first new song in 12 years, "No Rest No End".
 They also revealed new band members Jesse Zuretti, who would handle orchestration, synth, and guitars, and Dave Marvuglio, acting as session bassist for the band, confirming Jeremy Creamer is no longer in the band.
 On September 12, Dååth announced their new lead guitarist: Rafael Trujillo from Austria.

 On March 19, 2024, the band released a music video for the song "Hex Unending" and announced their fifth album, The Deceivers, which was released on May 3.